uwu/win-fast-rm/README.md

 ## Using this project

 The project is distributed as a library, allowing you to delete files are fast as possible in your applications, or as an executable for testing purposes.

+You can get it on cargo with `cargo install